jrozier/Biblio/README.md

 Biblio
 ======

-Python script for parsing and creating proper citations.
+A Python script for parsing and creating citations.